mk2256/cs361_microservice/README.md

 ```

 ## Storing the Item Data in dndMicroservice
-Item data is stored on a separate file called `dnd_items.mjs`
+Item data is stored on a separate file called `dnd_items.mjs`.
+This is a separate file that dndMicroservice.mjs calls and holds a list of JSON-type items.

 ## UML Diagram